Table of Contents

 To Apply Conditional Formatting for Blank Cells is very simple and easy.
 Let’s understand how to apply in excel.

 - Once we do that, we will get the drop-down list of Conditional Formatting.
-From that list select New Rule.
+From that list, select New Rule.

-- And below in Edit the Rule Description box, we have different criteria to define.
-Here, from the very first box of drop down select Blanks as cell value.
+- And below, in Edit the Rule Description box, we have different criteria to define.
+Here, from the very first box of drop-down, select Blanks as cell value.

-- Once we select the Blanks as cell value, all rest of the drop down boxes will be eliminated from the condition.
+- Once we select the Blanks as cell value, all rest of the drop-down boxes will be eliminated from the condition.
 And we will get conditions related to Blank cells.

-- After clicking on Ok, it will take us again back to the previous window, where we will get the preview of selected color and condition as shown below.
+- After clicking on Ok, it will take us again back to the previous window, where we will get the preview of the selected color and condition as shown below.

-- After clicking on Ok, we will get all the blank cells highlighted with Yellow color as shown below.
+- After clicking on Ok, we will get all the blank cells highlighted with Yellow color, as shown below.

 - Now to test, whether the condition which we have selected is applied properly or not, go to any of those cells and type anything to see if the cell color changes to No Fill or White background.
-As we can see, the cells with any value are now changed to No Fill cell as shown below.
+As we can see, the cells with any value are now changed to a No Fill cell, as shown below.

 There is another way to apply conditional formatting to blank cells.
 And this method is quite easy to apply.
-For this, we have another set of data as shown below.
+For this, we have another set of data, as shown below.